-This wine tour will take you to Eastern Herzegovina, the town called Trebinje, which is a one-and-half hour drive away from Mostar.
-Trebinje will show you a different culture, religion, architecture. . .
-The smell, taste and colour of high-quality authentic Herzegovinian wines is a true pleasure for any wine lover.
+This wine tour will take you to Eastern Herzegovina, the town called Trebinje, which is 115 km/72 miles away from Mostar.
+Trebinje will show you Herzegovina's culture, religion, and architecture different from other parts of Bosnia.
+The smell, taste and colour of high-quality authentic Herzegovinian wines are a true pleasure for any wine lover.

-Herzegovina region, rich in vineyards and wine cellars, is still little-known to masses.
-A visit to one of three best and the most successful wine cellars Vukoje, Tvrdoš and Andjelić will provide a nice opportunity to try their wine fresh from the barrel.
-A reputation for quality have two Herzegovinian autochthonous varieties of wines: dry fruit-filled white wine žilavka and strong red wine blatina which can be velvety and complex.
+Herzegovina region, rich in vineyards and wine cellars, is still little-known to the mass of people.
+A visit to one of the three best and the most successful wine cellars Vukoje, Tvrdoš and Andjelić will provide a pleasant opportunity to try their wine fresh from the barrel.
+A reputation for quality has two Herzegovinian autochthonous varieties of wines: dry fruit-filled white wine žilavka and strong red wine blatina, which can be velvety and complex.

-Wine tasting + lunch in one of wine cellar
+Wine tasting and lunch in one of the wine cellars:

 The cultural heritage which we recommend on this wine tour:

-Tvrdoš Monastery with its wine cellars goes back to the period of the 4th to 6th centuries.
-It was built upon the stone formations of Tvrdos along the right bank of the Trebisnjica River, 4 km west of town of Trebinje.
+Tvrdoš Monastery, with its wine cellars, goes back to the period from the 4th to 6th centuries.
+It was built upon the stone formations of Tvrdos along the right bank of the Trebisnjica River, 5 km west of the town of Trebinje.
 Since then was torn down several times and built up again.
-Today's monastery is from the 13th century.
+Today's monastery is from the 15th century.

 Frescos of Dubrovnik painter Vicko Lovrov and the monk Marko Stefanov - Trebinjac can be found there.
-In the first half of the 6th century the monastery was the biggest scriptorium of the Slavic south, and at the same time cultural and spiritual center of a broader area.
+In the first half of the 6th century, the monastery was the biggest scriptorium of the Slavic south and the cultural and spiritual centre of a broader area.

-Vjetrenica Cave, located in the Municipality of Ravno in the south Herzegovina, only 12 km away from the Adriatic coast.
+Vjetrenica Cave is located in the Municipality of Ravno in south Herzegovina, only 12 km from the Adriatic coast.
 This protected natural monument leans against the Dubrovnik litoral and encompasses the fertile Popovo Field.
 Vjetrenica (means "wind cave") is the largest and the most famous cave in Bosnia and Herzegovina.
-Its magical beauty, wide corridors and halls, underground water and waterfalls, and the wind blowing constantly through its entrance make this cave a very interesting place to visit.
+Its magical beauty, wide corridors and halls, underground water and waterfalls, and the wind blowing constantly through its entrance make the Vjetrenica Cave an interesting place to visit.

-Necropolis of Stećak in Radimlja, Bosnian medieval tombstones is the cemetery, which date from the 12th to 16th centuries, with very beautiful inscriptions, listed as UNESCO World Heritage site since July 2016.
-Radimlja islocated in Vidovo polje, 3 km west of Stolac, on the Čapljina-Stolac road.
+The Necropolis of Stećak in Radimlja,in Vidovo polje, 3 km west of Stolac, on the Čapljina-Stolac road, is a Bosnian cemetery with medieval tombstones from the 12th to 16th centuries.
+The beautiful inscriptions are listed as a UNESCO World Heritage Site since July 2016.
 It stands out for its richness, diversity and high quality of workmanship relief motifs.
-This necropolis of 133 tombstones is the most famous location of medieval tombstones in Bosnia & Herzegovina.
+This Necropolis of 133 tombstones is the most famous location of medieval tombstones in Bosnia & Herzegovina.

-The detailed itinerary and the price depends on the wishes of the customers, group size and the availability of time for visits and wine tastings in selected wineries on requested dates.
+The detailed itinerary and the price depend on the customers' wishes, group size and availability of time for visits and wine tastings in selected wineries on requested dates.